FAQs - What Is FA?

 Are there young people in FA?

 Yes.
 Some FA members have found long term recovery from as early as thirteen.
 Many find the program in their teens and twenties.
+FA publishes a pamphlet for teens which you can read for free online.
+You can also read stories of recovery written by young FA members on the Stories of Recovery blog.

 I’m underweight or a healthy weight.
 Could I be a food addict?